marblejs/docs/advanced/context.md

 bindTo(Token)(dependency().run);
 ```

-Having the WebSocket dependency eagerly registered we can ask for it eg. inside HTTP Effect.
+Having the WebSocket dependency eagerly registered we can ask for it e.g. inside HTTP Effect.
 Note that provided dependency won't be instantiated while asking - we can easily grab previously instantiated WebSocket server on demand. 😎

 {% code-tabs %}
 {% code-tabs-item title="http.listener.ts" %}